CphBusCosSem3/Exercises/CA/CA1/README.md

 In the documentation we need to know who wrote what because we need to distribute study points to the individual members in the group.

-## The reverse proxy
+### The reverse proxy
-To secure your application we want you to deploy a reverse proxy which uses a HTTPS certificate.
+The web server must be secured with HTTPS using a reverse proxy (Nginx).
+We want you to deploy the proxy in front of the web server so it can verify the traffic and relay the connection to your actual web server, deployed by Tomcat.

+So your reverse proxy should handle incoming connections to the web server on port 443 (HTTPS) and forward them to Tomcat.
+Connections to port 80 (regular HTTP) is unsafe and should receive a ``301 Moved Permanently`` HTTP status message, along with a forward to port 443.

+For this task you will need a certificate to make sure you are who you say you are.
 One way of getting such certificate is to use [Let's encrypt](https://letsencrypt.org).

-Your reverse proxy should handle incoming connections to the web server on port 443 (HTTPS).
-Connections to port 80 (regular HTTPS) should receive a ``301 Moved Permanently`` HTTP status message, and be forwarded to port 443.

 ## Test requirements
 Your chat server, chat client and tomcat system should be tested